 To find out more, check the European Solidarity Corps UK website.

 The European Solidarity Corps is open to a wide range of organisations to run projects.
 These include governmental organisations, municipalities, non-governmental organisations and companies.
-Organisations can be of all sizes, from big multinational companies to a small NGO working in a local community.
-They projects run by these organisations must be on solidarity related topics.
+Organisations can be of all sizes, from big multinational companies to small NGOs working in a local community.
+The projects run by these organisations must be on solidarity related topics.

 Through the European Solidarity Corps, all companies, NGOs and local authorities looking for employees, trainees or volunteers for solidarity-minded projects can have an easy, single-point access to information, placement and recruitment services.
 Moreover, the pool of motivated young people will be much broader than the typical local or national radius.

 European Solidarity Corps projects are submitted and managed by organisations which have a European Solidarity Corps Quality Label.
-Organisations participating in European Solidarity Corps projects must be established in a Participating Country or a Partner Country - Find out more about the countries connected by the European Solidarity Corps.
+Organisations must be established in a Participating Country or a Partner Country.
+Find out more about the countries connected by the European Solidarity Corps.